BlueBrain/NeuroM/doc/source/install.rst

 .. code-block:: bash

-    $ virtualenv nrm           # creates a virtualenv called "nrm" in the current directory
+    $ python3 -mvenv nrm           # creates a virtualenv called "nrm" in the current directory
     $ source nrm/bin/activate  # activates the "nrm" virtualenv
     (nrm)$                     # now we are in the nrm virtualenv